How do you predict the waves?

 Watch my interview with Evan of Standuppaddlesurf.net on Freighter Wave Surfing in Seattle!

 - Surf often to keep your skills up.
-Live on a lake?
+Live near a lake?
 Surf wakes from boats and wind waves, everything produces a ride even if small.